clementsan/ir-tp-net/README.md

 Network name: ir-tp-net (infrared tile processing network)

+## Notes

+### ir-tp-net

+ir-tp-net is a two-stage deep neural network (DNN).
+Stage 1 includes dynamic parallel sub-networks, that are then concatenated to form a single sub-network in stage 2.

-Warning: This python library works on specific multi-layer TIFF images, that were generated via a complex preprocessing stage for stereo-vision (including image correction and 2D phase correlation).
+This python library works on specific multi-layer TIFF images, that were generated via a complex preprocessing stage for multi-sensor stereo-vision (including image correction and 2D phase correlation).

+### Related github repo

+The additional github repository ["disp-map-analysis"](https://github.com/clementsan/disp-map-analysis) provides additional pre-processing and post-processing python scripts.

 ## Installation and requirements